 In fall 2012, SEPTA kicked off Phase 1 of the project to explore the feasibility of extending the NHSL into King of Prussia.

 This phase studied potential routes the line could take and assessed what kind of impact it will have on the environment, businesses and properties in the area (known as a Draft Environmental Impact Statement).
 This phase ended with the selection of the Locally Preferred Alternative route (LPA) in 2016.

 Over the last two years, SEPTA has held a number of public meetings to encourage discussion and participation from residents, business owners, community leaders and others to share their thoughts and suggestions on the project.

 The full scope of the project is expected to take 9-10 years to complete.
 Key targets are finalizing the sources of funding from both federal and non-federal entities, completing the engineering and design documents and constructing the extension and beginning its operation.
 This is one of the largest infrastructure projects to ever be proposed for the region.
 It will create economic development opportunities in King of Prussia and other points along the existing and proposed line as well as ease the burden for commuters in BOTH directions to and from Philadelphia and Delaware County.

 Below are answers to some general questions.
 For answers to additional questions, please contact firstname.lastname@example.org.

-Since the project is just getting underway, costs are not yet solidified, but the project is likely to be around $1B.
-Completing the first phase is the first step in pursuing government funding from the Federal Transit Administration where a bulk of the money is expected to come from.
+Costs are not yet solidified, but the project is likely to be around $1B.
+Pursuing government funding from the Federal Transit Administration is where a bulk of the money is expected to come from.
 The remainder will come from other public and private sources.